 As we discussed in the section above, there is no hard-and-fast rule as to what makes an investment ethical.
 After all, it really depends on personal views.
 At an absolute minimum, this will need to avoid so-called ‘sin stocks’ that operate in controversial industries.
 Once again, this will likely include defence stocks, alcohol stocks, tobacco stocks, and gambling stocks.

 Ethical Investment Fund

 While diversification takes the pressure off of selecting individual companies, you still need to perform lots of research to ensure you add the right stocks to your ethical investment portfolio.
-If this is something that you wish to avoid doing, you might be better suited for an ethical investment fund.

 In a nutshell, these are ETFs that focus primarily on ethical stocks.
 Once again, the ‘level of ethical’ will vary quite widely.
 For example, while some ethical funds might ensure that they only buy shares outside of the ‘sin stock’ ecosystem, others will focus exclusively on companies involved in ethical and socially responsible products and services.

 In fact, we have come across several ethical funds that charge expense ratios in excess of 4-5% annually.
 This is a result of the enhanced due diligence required, insofar that the fund must ensure that all new and existing holdings remain ethical.
-This is why you might be better to opt for an ethical copy trading portfolio at eToro – as you won’t pay any fees at all.

 In summary, this guide has demonstrated that financial gain and being ethical and socially responsible do not have to be mutually exclusive.
 On the contrary, there are countless examples of companies involved in ethical niches – such as those centred on solar, plant-based meat, and electric vehicles – that have made unprecedented returns this year.